 1.4 Terms of Loans; Statements SBCC’s and SSB’s records as to the terms or principal amount of, or payments of interest on or principal of, any Loan shall be conclusive, absent manifest error.
 SBCC or SSB shall send Borrower periodic statements as to the Loans and Borrower’s payments of principal of and interest thereon.
 Borrower shall report any error on any such statement to SBCC or SSB within 30 days or be conclusively deemed to have confirmed the information contained in such statement.

-1.5 SSB to Act as Agent

-1.5.1 Borrower hereby authorizes SSB to act as Borrower’s agent to: (i) request Loans from SBCC, (ii) repay on demand by SBCC or on Borrower’s request any Loan to the extent there is cash in the Accounts or (iii) take any action(including but not limited to the liquidation without prior notice of any or all futures or options contracts or securities in theAccounts) that SBCC or SSB reasonably deem necessary with respect to the Accounts to repay any Loans.
+1.5 SSB to Act as Agent Borrower hereby authorizes SSB to act as Borrower’s agent to: (i) request Loans from SBCC, (ii) repay on demand by SBCC or on Borrower’s request any Loan to the extent there is cash in the Accounts or (iii) take any action that SBCC or SSB reasonably deem necessary with respect to the Accounts to repay any Loans.
+Notwithstanding the foregoing, unless there shall be an event of default, SBCC shall have no right to direct SSB to liquidate positions in the Accounts.

 1.6 Costs and Expenses Borrower shall reimburse SBCC for any and all costs, expenses and reasonable attorneys’ fees and legal expenses incurred by SBCC in connection with SBCC’s exercise of any of its rights and remedies with respect to this Agreement.

-1.7 Financial Information Borrower shall furnish SBCC with the quarterly unaudited consolidated financial statements of Enron Corporation, certified by its chief financial officer as having been prepared in accordance with generally accepted accounting principles consistently applied or disclose any departures therefrom, and December 31st, annual audited consolidated financial statements and report of its independent public accountants.
+1.7 Financial Information Borrower shall furnish SBCC with the quarterly unaudited consolidated financial statements of Enron Corp., certified by its chief financial officer as having been prepared in accordance with generally accepted accounting principles consistently applied or disclose any departures therefrom, and December 31st, annual audited consolidated financial statements and report of its independent public accountants.
 Borrower represents and warrants that:

 1.7.1 all information supplied and statements made by Borrower to SBCC in any financial, credit, accounting or informational statements will be correct in all material respects;